 Worker Protection Standard (WPS) Training

 According to the EPA, the “Worker Protection Standard (WPS) aims to reduce pesticide poisonings and injuries among agricultural workers and pesticide handlers.
 The WPS offers occupational protections to over 2 million agricultural workers and pesticide handlers who work at over 600,000 agricultural establishments.”
 Purdue is no exception.
 All individuals that work in paid status at Purdue University must take training if working in greenhouses and growth rooms.
-Training is administered through Radiological and Environmental Management (REM) on campus, but REM allows departments to render training if trainers are WPS certified trainers.
+Training is administered through Environmental Health and Safety on campus, but EHS allows departments to render training if trainers are WPS certified trainers.
 Nathan Deppe can render training for you!

 So how does this work?